Machine versus Human Attention in Deep Reinforcement Learning Tasks: Method

-We use human expert gaze data from Atari-HEAD dataset~\cite{zhang2019atari}.
+\paragraph{Human attention data and model} We use human expert gaze data from Atari-HEAD dataset~\cite{zhang2019atari}.
 The original game runs continually at 60Hz~\cite{bellemare2013arcade}, a speed that is challenging even for professional gamers.
-Human eye movements were rushed and inaccurate at this speed hence could not serve as a useful reference.
-In \citeauthor{zhang2019atari}~\citeyearpar{zhang2019atari}, however, the human data were collected in a semi-frame-by-frame mode, a design that allowed enough time for the players to attend to all relevant objects on the screen and make decisions.
-The slowed speed allowed players to achieve world expert level performance~\cite{zhang2019atari}.
+Human eye movements were rushed and inaccurate at this speed and hence could not serve as a useful reference.
+In \cite{zhang2019atari}, however, the human data were collected in a semi-frame-by-frame mode.
+Without changing the action manipulation or the reward structures of the games, this design mimicked the frame-by-frame processing of RL agents for the human players.
+The players were allowed enough time to process the visual input, producing higher-quality data with more precise attention allocation and action execution.
+These advantages led to world expert-level performance in \cite{zhang2019atari}--about 35x better than the human performance reported in previous deep RL literature \cite{mnih2015human,hessel2018rainbow}.

-To get human saliency maps for the data generated by RL agents, we need an accurate human attention model.
-We did not use human states due to a state distribution mismatch.
-RL agents make many more mistakes than humans and cannot reach the late stages of the games like human experts.
+To get human saliency maps for the image states generated by RL agents, we need an accurate human attention model.
+RL agents make many more mistakes than expert humans and cannot reach the late stages of the games.
 This creates a state distribution that does not match human data, which contains mostly good states.
-Having a human attention model allows us to perform comparisons in states encountered by RL agents only which is especially important when we later analyze RL agents' failure states.
+Having a human attention model allows us to perform comparisons in states encountered by RL agents only, which is especially important when we later analyze RL agents' failure states.